a5mith/nodebb-plugin-youtube-lite/README.md

 ##Changes
+    0.4.5
+     - Responsive on all devices.
     0.4.4
      - Upgraded Regex so it doesn't match ANY 11 character string.
 Includes support for rel="nofollow".
     0.4.1
      - Works with latest 0.7.x and hopefully beyond.
 Should also support time stamps.
     0.3.1